Watermarking Language Models with Error Correcting Codes: Additional Experimental Results

 \subsection{Results with additional perturbations}

-For the Llama-3-8B model, we consider additional perturbation attacks, with different perturbation rates of Swap and Delete, and a paraphrasing attack using GPT-4o.
-The results are summarized in \cref{tab: watermarking additional pert comparison base}
+For the Llama-3-8B model, we further evaluate robustness under additional perturbation attacks, including Swap and Delete operations at varying perturbation rates, as well as a paraphrasing attack using GPT-4o.
+The results are summarized in \cref{tab: watermarking additional pert comparison base}.
+Under strong perturbations—such as paraphrasing with the more powerful GPT-4o model or high-rate Swap and Delete attacks (e.g., 50\%)—all watermarking methods exhibit reduced detection performance.
+Nevertheless, our method achieves the best performance across most experimental settings.